-♩ Weekday early/mid-afternoon starting at/before 3:00: For adults, home-school, and those with daytime flexibility, we have many possibilities for placements Monday through Friday.
+♩ Weekday early/mid-afternoon starting at/before 3:30: For adults, home-school, and those with daytime flexibility, we welcome you and we have many possibilities for placements Monday through Friday.

 Congratulations to the students who participated in RCM exams in May and June 2019.
 Unlike a traditional festival, recital, or competition, in this non-competitive event, students prepare a comprehensive program, which includes three or more repertoire pieces, etudes, scales and skills, sight reading, and more.
 The program is administered by the Toronto-based nonprofit music school Royal Conservatory of Music.
 Exams are offered locally throughout the U.S. and Canada.
 Read more about the program at rcmusic.com.

 ♪ Level Prep B ♪ Helena Horowitz ♪ First Class Honors with Distinction

 ♪ Level 1 ♪ Hannah Wang ♪ First Class Honors